 Let me start by saying that the role a “production manager” depends somewhat on the size of the shop and number of people working there.
 For many of you reading this, you may be the owner, the estimator, and the production manager as well as the chief bottle washer.
 So, for the sake of this article, I am primarily talking about the hat you wear when managing or coordinating your repair production system and the people working in it.

 There are many reasons for excess crises to exist in a collision repair facility including: poor communication, poor culture and leadership, poor building and equipment maintenance, poor planning, poor quality, etc. While all these things need to be addressed, I am going to give you four operational areas that if done properly, would end 90% of your crises immediately!

 1. Scheduling to an optimum work-in-process (WIP) level.

 When a shop has more cars on the property than they can possibly work on, bad things happen.
 A good production manager should know how to schedule repairs into their system and maintain the right number of vehicles or labor hours in process.
 The old “grab the keys” mentality is a major cause of pain for most repairers in the U.S.

 Keep in mind, the only vehicles you are earning money on are the ones being touched out in the shop.
 All the others only cost you money.
 Why would you do this to yourself?
-If this is something you need help on, watch our free scheduling webinar here.
+If this is something you need help on, watch a free scheduling training here.

 2. Proper damage analysis.